 Last updated on .

-The city of Kayseri, located in the Cappadocia region of Turkey, is a city of proud conservative people.
-It’s thought of as an ugly city and often bypassed by tourists in favor of more beautiful natural scenery.
+The city of Kayseri, located in Central Anatolia, is a city of proud conservative people.
+It’s thought of as an ugly city and often bypassed by tourists in favor of more beautiful natural scenery of Cappadocia.
 In reality, it’s got some interesting sites that make it worth a day of exploration, especially to enthusiasts of Seljuk architecture.

 History